gmp26/CMEP-glossary/md/a/abscissa.md

-The x co-ordinate in a Cartesian co-ordinate system.
+The $x$ coordinate in a Cartesian coordinate system.